-\\\r-2-2804.
+"7-2-2804.
 Order for election -- registered electors entitled to vote.
 (1) Upon execution of an interlocal agreement under 7-2-2803(2), the boards of county commissioners in the adjoining counties for which boundary changes are proposed shall, after providing public notice pursuant to 7-1-2121 in the county seat of each adjoining county, hold a public hearing in the area proposed to be moved from one county to another in order to accept comment on the proposed cost of compliance with 7-2-2807 as stated in the interlocal agreement pursuant to 7-2-2803(2).
 After the public hearing, the boards of county commissioners shall order and give notice of an election to be held for the purpose of determining whether or not to change the boundaries of the adjoining counties.
-The order may not be made less than \\75 85\ days, pursuant to [section 3], before the election is to be held.
+The order may not be made less than 75 days before the election is to be held.

-- (2) The question of determining whether or not to change the boundaries of the adjoining counties must be included on the ballot for the next regular general election scheduled, pursuant to [section 3], not less than 75 85 days after the date of the order and the notice election administrator is notified of the election. - (3) All registered electors of the adjoining counties are entitled to vote at the election. - (4) The notice must require that the ballot contain the legal description of the proposed boundary change, together with any descriptive name or names for the property that may be in common use. - (5) The election must be conducted in conformance with the provisions of Title 13 unless otherwise provided for in 7-2-2804 through 7-2-2806."
+(2) The question of determining whether or not to change the boundaries of the adjoining counties must be included on the ballot for the next regular election scheduled not less than 75 days after the date of the order and the notice.

+- (3) All registered electors of the adjoining counties are entitled to vote at the election. - (4)(3) The notice must require that the ballot contain the legal description of the proposed boundary change, together with any descriptive name or names for the property that may be in common use. - (5) (4) The election must be conducted in conformance with the provisions of Title 13 unless otherwise provided for in 7-2-2804 through 7-2-2806 [section 9]."

 '''

-{Internal References to 7-2-2804: 7-2-2804 }
+{Internal References to 7-2-2804: a7-2-2804 }

 '''

-- Section 12.
-Section 7-2-4104, MCA, is amended to read: - "7-2-4104.
+- "7-2-4104.
 Election on question of organization.
-(1) After filing the petition and census, if there is the requisite number of inhabitants for the formation of a municipal corporation as required in 7-2-4103, the county commissioners shall call an election of all the registered electors residing in the territory described in the petition. - (2) The election must be held at a convenient place within the territory described in the petition, to be designated by the board.
-If possible, the The election must be held in conjunction with a regular general or primary election that is scheduled, pursuant to [section 3], not less than 85 days from the date the election administrator is notified of the election.
+(1) After filing the petition and census, if there is the requisite number of inhabitants for the formation of a municipal corporation as required in 7-2-4103, the county commissioners shall call an election of for all the registered electors residing in the territory described in the petition. - (2) The election must be held at a convenient place within the territory described in the petition, to be designated by the board.
+If possible, the election must be held in conjunction with a regular or primary election The election must be conducted in accordance with [section 9]. - (3) The ballots used at the election must contain the words

-(3) The ballots used at the election must contain the words "For incorporation" or "Against incorporation", and all elections must be conducted as provided in Title 13."
+"For incorporation" or "Against incorporation", and all elections must be conducted as provided in Title 13."